liviozanol/liviozanol.github.io/blog/2021-12-01-automation-1/index.md

 - Hashicorp Vault will store key/pass to access Automated Resources and also key/pass to gitlab.

 - Automated Resource is a piece of infrastructure that provides some IT service.
-It can be a router/switch, a firewall, a hypervisor (eg.: vmware vsphere, openstack), a virtual machine, a container, etc. We'll use a router as an example.
+It can be a router/switch, a firewall, a hypervisor (eg.: vmware vsphere, openstack), a virtual machine, a container, etc. A router will be used as an example.
+Since we are using ansible, almost anything can be automated.
+You can even manage a terraform deployment to extend it even further (https://docs.ansible.com/ansible/latest/collections/community/general/terraform_module.html)!
+The resource is only accessed by ansible using credentials stored in a specific Hashicorp Vault.
+You can also use other infrastructure to access the Automated REsource through ansible, like a SSH tunnel.

 ## Why/When to use Full-Stack Automation? {#why-use-archtecture}